Skip to main content

 Quick Start

-This section demonstrates how to use hbm_runtime for model loading and inference.
+This section describes how to use hbm_runtime for model loading and inference.
 With just a few lines of code, you can run a model and obtain output results.

-Ensure that HBMRuntime is properly installed (see Installation) and that you have an .hbm model file ready.
+Please ensure that HBMRuntime is correctly installed (see Installation) and that the hbm model file is available.

 Examples